Postcrossing Blog

 The writing prompts invite postcrossers to write about a different topic on their postcards’ messages every month.
 These are just suggestions though — if you already know what you want to write about, or the recipient gives you some pointers, that’s great too!

-In May, write about your favorite museum.
+In December, write about your country’s sweet desserts.

 icon